unstoppabledomains/dev-docs/getting-started/glossary.md

 ### T

-**Testnet (Test Network)**: A software environment that mimics a mainnet blockchain.
+**Test Network (Testnet)**: A software environment that mimics a mainnet blockchain.
 It is used to test network upgrades and smart contracts before deploying them to the mainnet.

 **Transaction**: This is data written to a blockchain and are verified by nodes on the network and then broadcast to other nodes.
 Once enough nodes have verified the transaction, it is considered valid and added to a block.

 ### U

-**UD**: Unstoppable Domains.
+**UD**: Short for Unstoppable Domains.

-**UI (User Interface)**: This is how the user and a computer system interact, particularly the use of input devices and software.
+**User Interface (UI)**: This is how the user and a computer system interact, particularly the use of input devices and software.

-**UNS (Unstoppable Naming Service)**: This is the naming service used by Unstoppable Domains to handle the minting of NFT domains on the blockchain.
+**Unstoppable Naming Service (UNS)**: This is the naming service used by Unstoppable Domains to handle the minting of NFT domains on the blockchain.
 It is built on the Ethereum (L1) and Polygon (L2) blockchains.

 ### W